 Elluru RG.
-Congenital malformations of the nose and nasopharynx.
-In: Flint PW, Haughey BH, Lund V, et al, eds.
+Congenital and acquired malformations of the nose and nasopharynx.
+In: Flint PW, Francis HW, Haughey BH, et al, eds.
 Cummings Otolaryngology: Head and Neck Surgery.
-6th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 189.
+7th ed.
+Philadelphia, PA: Elsevier; 2021:chap 190.

 Haddad J, Dodhia SN.
 Congenital disorders of the nose.
 In: Kliegman RM, St Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 404.

 Otteson TD, Wang T. Upper airway lesions in the neonate.
 In: Martin RJ, Fanaroff AA, Walsh MC, eds.
 Fanaroff and Martin's Neonatal-Perinatal Medicine.
 11th ed.
 Philadelphia, PA: Elsevier; 2020:chap 68.